chelseybeck/etl_solution/README.md

 # Overview | Sensor Data ETL Pipeline

 This is an example pipeline built as a custom solution to an [assignment provided by Machina Labs](https://github.com/Machina-Labs/data_engineer_hw).
-It extracts robot sensor data from a Google Cloud Storage (GCS) bucket, transforms the data based on a set of specifications, and loads it into a BigQuery data lake for downstream consumption.
+It extracts robot sensor data from a Google Cloud Storage (GCS) bucket, transforms the data based on a set of specifications, and loads it into a BigQuery data warehouse for downstream consumption.

 # Tech Stack
 - [Google Cloud Platform (GCP)](https://cloud.google.com/gcp)